shiyis/nlpwshiyi/modules/4d-bi-lstm-crf.md

 \toc

-For this section, we will see a full, complicated example of a Bi-LSTM Conditional Random Field for named-entity recognition.
+We will examine a comprehensive, intricate example of a Bi-LSTM Conditional Random Field for named-entity recognition in this section.

-The LSTM tagger above is typically sufficient for part-of-speech tagging, but a sequence model like the CRF is really essential for strong performance on NER.
+For part-of-speech tagging, the LSTM tagger mentioned above is usually adequate; but, for good performance on NER, a sequence model such as the CRF is truly necessary.

-Familiarity with CRF’s is assumed.
-Although this name sounds scary, all the model is a CRF but where an LSTM provides the features.
+Knowledge of CRFs is presumed.
+Despite the ominous moniker, this model is really a CRF with features provided by an LSTM.

-This is an advanced model though, far more complicated than any earlier model in this tutorial.
-If you want to skip it, that is fine.
-To see if you’re ready, see if you can:
+However, compared to the previous models in this tutorial, this one is far more complex and intricate.
+It's okay if you choose not to participate.
+Try the following to see whether you're ready:

-Write the recurrence for the viterbi variable at step i for tag k.
+- At step I for tag K, write the recurrence for the viterbi variable.

-Modify the above recurrence to compute the forward variables instead.
+- To compute the forward variables, alter the recurrence above.

-Modify again the above recurrence to compute the forward variables in log-space (hint: log-sum-exp)
+- To calculate the forward variables in log-space, modify the aforementioned recurrence one more (hint: log-sum-exp).

-If you can do those three things, you should be able to understand the code below.
-Recall that the CRF computes a conditional probability.
-Let
-$y$ be a tag sequence and
-$x$ an input sequence of words.
-Then we compute
+The code below should make sense to you if you can accomplish those three tasks.
+Remember that a conditional probability is computed by the CRF.
+Let x be the word input sequence and y be the tag sequence.

-The image contains mathematical equations and explanations related to a Conditional Random Field (CRF) model used in conjunction with a Bi-LSTM neural network for sequence tagging tasks.
-Here are the equations presented in LaTeX:
+The graphic is composed of mathematical formulas and explanations pertaining to a Bi-LSTM neural network and Conditional Random Field (CRF) model used for sequence tagging tasks.
+The LaTeX formulae are as follows:

 1. The conditional probability of a tag sequence $y$ given an input sequence $x$ is computed as:
 $$ P(y|x) = \frac{\exp(\text{Score}(x, y))}{\sum_{y'} \exp(\text{Score}(x, y'))} $$